 8039 Beach Blvd., Buena Park, CA

 Knott’s Berry Farm is ready to celebrate Halloween each Saturday and Sunday, from September 28th through October 27th and Thursday, October 31st.
 Specially geared for kids ages 3-11, the daytime activities are big on fun, not scares.
 Trick-or-treat through Ghost Town from opening until 4:30 pm.
-Kids can participate in a costume contest party, trick-or-treating, navigating through a maze, exploring slithery, crawly critters, and more.
+Kids can participate in a costume contest, themed rides, trick-or-treating with Snoopy and a Dia de Los Muertos celebration.
 All activities are included in the price of regular admission to Knott’s.
 (And if you need something scarier, don’t forget about Knott’s Scary Farm).